na-na-hi/renget/archive/miniproxy.md

 - I am not accepting monetary donations because they caused too much drama.
 - <3 to every other proxy host for providing proxies.

-!!! info info and news (11/3/2024)
+!!! info info and news (15/3/2024)
-    Fixed the wait time for opus.
-Thank you mysteryman!!
-    ~50 unread emails.
-Sorry...
+    contact me if your token has been disabled.

 Feel free to email me for anything(yes, that includes logs/bots).
 Doesn't need to be related to proxies and /aicg/.
 Always open to key/source donators. needtocoomoridie@proton.me